 But suppose your small business number is through a cellular provider?
 That’s where things get complicated.
 Those who use smartphones as their business phones, or who use Voice Over Internet Protocol (VoIP), often find that their service providers don’t make the numbers available to directory assistance.

 One way around this is to use Express Update, as mentioned above, or List Yourself, another site that lets you add your business information for free.
-List Yourself says it works with 90% of directory assistance providers and publishers in the country, so go ahead and list yourself, already.
+List Yourself, a 411 directory assistance listing company, says it works with 90% of directory assistance providers and publishers in the country.
+So go ahead and list yourself, already.

 A savvy small business owner will use every available advantage to make their products and services known to the public.
 Get yourself a professional, separate business line as soon as possible and then work hard to have that company phone number listed through the options noted above.
 Soon, you’ll be ready to welcome new customers to build your business.